mhbeals/mhwood.github.io/introduction/methodology.md

 documentation on the cataloguing standards used.
-Although official documentation was often publicly available, or directly packaged with the data, we also consulted grey literature such as promotional materials or online discussions by end users on the nature of the data available.
+Although official documentation was often publicly available, or directly packaged with the data, we also consulted grey literature such as promotional materials or online discussions by users on the nature of the data available.
 Other queries were approached through experimentation—testing hypotheses on the meaning of certain fields through an examination of a large sample of records, particularly the METS/ALTO variants in multiple